 If your business relies on external partners to sell your products, make sure your partners know your products well so they can properly represent your brand.
 You can opt for building your own LMS to help your partners get to know your products better.

 Training customers to ensure customer loyalty and retention

 Imagine you’re a food service supply chain software company.
 Your software is complex and time-consuming to master.
 What would you do to help your customers enjoy its benefits faster?
-You can provide them with a digital customer education solution.
+You could provide them with a digital customer education solution.

 That’s what ArrowStream did.
-Customer training has become one of ArrowStream’s main priorities since 2013.
+Customer training has been one of ArrowStream’s main priorities since 2013.
 Since then, the company’s customer retention rate has been 100 percent, and over the past three years, ArrowStream’s annual growth rate has been about 40 percent.